 With all of the different options, the user can select what they want to hear when they want to listen to it.

-The benefits of installing a stereo on a boat far exceed portable speakers.
+The benefits of installing a stereo for boat far exceed portable speakers.
+A stereo install produces more crisp sound, better coverage, and louder volumes when compared to portable speakers.

 What Is Involved With Installing A Marine Stereo On A Boat